arumugarajm/Optical-Fluence-Removal-from-PAT-image/README.md

 ## Deep learning model
-To remove optical fluence, we used U-Net model.
-The parameters are: Adam optimizer, loss function = average normalized mean squared error, batch size = 6
+To remove optical fluence, we used different DL models.
+The parameters and hyperparameters are: Adam optimizer, loss function = average normalized mean squared error, batch size = 6